aquarapid/open-source-docs/vitess-operator/gcp-quickstart.md

 deployment.apps/vitess-operator created
 ```

-You can verify the status of the operator pods using the following command:
+You can verify the status of the operator pod using the following command:

 ```console
 $ kubectl get pods